Trenblack/dunkin_donuts_api/README.md

 Another way that would be to maintain another table for aggregated data, where each entry corresponds with one batch.
 This would be faster for reading and generating CSV files since we don't have to recalculate, but it will also lead to more writes and having to maintain two databases.
 However, since there are only about 5 sources and 30 branches, the write speed will not scale up with the increases in payments.
 We can update this table on the fly and have it also act as another, seperate, table that also keeps track of payments, and having two seperate records of payments can be used to check the other table to ensure no errors/inconsistencies have occured.

 If we are okay with slightly delayed data, then we also don't have to write to this table on the fly.
 We can run a service that queries the Payment's table once every 6 hours and updates the batch data.
 This has the benefit of fast CSV generation (precomputation).
 We can also run the payment query only when the client sends a request for the CSV, and use this table as a sort of cache.
 This can help with having both moderately fast CSV generations and recent data.
-I will go with the first option (updating on the fly).
+I will go with the second option (updating on the fly).